GuanLab/Microarray/README.md

 * My microarray sample does not appear in the set of 1,810 contaminated samples, does that mean my sample does not have contamination?<br />
 Answer: No. We only tested 37,724 microarray samples published before 2019.
 To get a better result, we encourage you follow our instruction and use our model to test your microarray sample.
 * The code does not work.
 What should I do?<br />
 Answer: We recommend that you check all the packages installed and check whether you have changed all the directories in the code.
+Make sure they are pointing to the right place.
 If that does not solve your problem, please create a ticket on the [GitHub Issue Tracker](https://github.com/GuanLab/Microarray/issues).
 * Can the model work on other platforms other than HG-U133_Plus_2?<br />
 Answer: We are working on that.